dominikhei/eartquake-streaming/readme.md

 __Consumer & Producer__

 Both Consumer and Producer are implemented in Java with SpringBoot.
 The Producer has an open websocket, that listens for new events (an event is an earthquake that has occured).
 The event is turned into a custom JSONObject with the relevant keys for the scope of this application.
 The Json is then serealized using a custom serealizer to send it to Kafka.
-In the scope of Kafka serealization refers turning an object into a stream of bytes that can be transmitted into the queue.
+In the scope of Kafka, serealization refers turning an object into a stream of bytes that can be transmitted into the queue.

 The Consumer reads the events that have arrived and deserealizes it into a JSONObject.
 In the next step it is written to DynamoDB, a NoSql Key-Value store on AWS, using the AWS SDK.
 For security reasons I have opted against using credentials, but instead assuming the role of the underlying EC2 instance, which has just the required least priviledges, i.e is allowed to write to exactly this table.